intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 the IETF.

-If more tight coordination is needed, e.g. in cases where there are a larger number of document dependencies, especially when specifications are developed in parallel, the IAB might consider additional activities such as meetings or calls with the relevant people (e.g. chairs, ADs, and authors).
+If more tight coordination is needed, e.g. in cases where there are a large number of document dependencies, especially when specifications are developed in parallel, the IAB might consider additional activities such as meetings or calls with the relevant people (e.g. chairs, ADs, and authors).
 Such activities could be